AlpenmeisterCustoms/Meisterboard-Zero/README.md

 ## License

 This design is licensed under the [OPEN COMMUNITY LICENSE](https://github.com/OpenCommunityLicence/OpenCommunityLicence).
 In short:  you can use, modify and build it for non-commercial use.
 You can use, modify and build it for internal commercial use.
-You may NOT modify, build and sell it without my permission.
+You must NOT modify, build and sell it without my permission.
 I will grant this permission without any costs, I just want to know who is building and selling it and make an official list here.
+Deviating from the OCL, you may build this board and use it as an internal component for your commercial product.

 ## Where to buy